The Secret to Helping Your Baby’s Brain Grow

 What’s one solution?
 Special Time!

-A baby’s surroundings can actually enhance the number of electrical connections that are formed in his brain.
+A baby’s surroundings can actually enhance the number of electrical connections that are formed in their brain.
 A loving connection with a baby, including responsive attention, affection, eye contact, and warm, gentle communication is a great way to encourage the formation of brain circuitry in a baby.
 That’s where Special Time comes in!

 In Special Time, you put away the phone, set aside any chores that need to be done, and make sure that siblings are cared for so there aren’t any interruptions.
+What does Special Time with a baby look like?
+Here are seven steps to follow as you do Special Time with your baby:

 #2.
 Set a timer, if you’d like, for five, ten, or fifteen minutes.
 This can help you stay focused.